-Fire is still the number one cause of loss for a homeowners policy.
+Fire is still the number one cause of loss for an Ohio homeowners insurance policy.
 Not only can a fire break out in your residence, but a garage fire can also happen pretty easily.
 Think about what's stored in a garage- gasoline, lawn chemicals, propane tanks and plenty of other flammable items.
 So what if your car, or motorcycle or other vehicle is parked in your garage and is damaged by a fire?
 How does the insurance work for that?

 Step 1- The homeowners insurance policy- how does it cover motor vehicles?
 Or does it?

 Since the fire started at the residence, it's a safe bet that we would look to the homeowners insurance policy first for coverage.
 Unfortunately, most homeowners insurance policies include an exclusion for motor vehicles.
 The reason?
 Because there are auto insurance policies and they are designed to cover motor vehicles (tip: many policy exclusions are in place because there is a better policy available to cover what's excluded).

 Here's a sample motor vehicle exclusion pulled directly from one of our company's policies:

 We” do not pay for loss to: 1. land motor vehicles and parts.
 “We” do cover vehicles not subject to motor vehicle registration which are: a. designed to assist the handicapped; b. used solely to service the “residence premises;” or c. low‐power recreational land motor vehicles not designed for use on public roads, but only if they are not built, customized or altered to surpass a speed of 10 miles per hour and are not a motorized bicycle, moped, skateboard, scooter or motor bike.
 (I'm thinking those kiddie cars/jeeps that you see toddlers driving around the yard or on the street would qualify here).